Click on button above to view GA Watches/Warnings/Special Wx Statements.

 7-Day Forecast For TURNER County, GA

 Mostly sunny.
-Showers likely with a chance of thunderstorms in the afternoon.
-Highs in the mid 80s.
-West winds 5 to 10 mph.
-Chance of rain 60 percent.
+A slight chance of showers and thunderstorms this morning, then a chance of showers and thunderstorms this afternoon.
+Highs in the lower 90s.
+West winds around 5 mph.
+Chance of rain 40 percent.

-Mostly cloudy.
-A chance of showers in the morning, then showers in the afternoon.
-Much cooler with highs in the lower 70s.
-Northwest winds 5 to 10 mph.
-Chance of rain 80 percent.
+Partly cloudy.
+A chance of showers and thunderstorms in the evening.
+Patchy fog after midnight.
+Lows in the lower 70s.
+Northwest winds 5 to 10 mph in the evening, becoming light and variable.
+Chance of rain 40 percent.

 MONDAY